 - Slowly drizzle in the noni (oil) as you whisk it in to a smooth batter.
 Continue whisking as you pour in the cocoa mixture.

-- Add the hānati (hazelnuts) in to a blender and turn them in to a crumb, be careful not to take them too far as they will start to turn in to hazelnut butter.
+- Add the hānati (hazelnuts) in to a blender or food processor and turn them in to a crumb.
+Be careful not to take them too far as they will start to turn in to hazelnut butter.
 Just pulse until a crumb forms.
 Reference the video for a visual cue.

 - Divide it evenly between the two prepared cake tins.